 If the tests run successfully, the problem is not related to video hardware.
+If the tests fail, see Getting Help.

 Troubleshooting A USB Device

 Use the following steps to troubleshoot a USB keyboard/mouse.
 For other USB devices, go to step 7.